 Grafana is a data visualization and analysis tool that allows you to create interactive dashboards from multiple data sources.

-With Grafana, you can create graphs, alerts, and custom panels that help you better understand the data and make informed decisions.
+With Grafana, you can create charts, alerts, and custom panels that help you better understand data and make informed decisions.

 It is compatible with a wide variety of databases, including Prometheus, InfluxDB, Elasticsearch, and many others.